sriramede9/JavaKnowledge/README.md

 ### count vowel pairs in the given String [hint:if charat[i] is vowel then check char[i+i] is also a vowel ]

+### TreeSet takes no duplicates,sort the input,insertion order not preserved and to reverse the order use tsobj.descendingIterator()

 #### Regex and pattern mathing in java.util

 ### Anagrams [using sort technique and Hashmap technique as we can have sorted set of keys in HMap]